The Dark Knight: Critical response

 Ledger's performance received near-unanimous praise with the caveat that his death made the role both highly anticipated and difficult to watch.
 (Note: Attributed to multiple references:) Dargis, among others, described Ledger as realizing the Joker so convincingly, intensely, and viscerally it made the audience forget about the actor behind the makeup.
-The Village Voice wrote the performance would have made Ledger a legend even if he had lived.
+The Village Voice wrote that the performance would have made Ledger a legend even if he had lived.
 (Note: Attributed to multiple references:) Other reviews said Ledger outshone Nicholson's performance with macabre humor and malevolence.
 Reviews generally agreed the Joker was the best-written character, and that Ledger commanded scenes from the entire cast to create one of the most mesmerizing cinematic villains.
 (Note: Attributed to multiple references:)

 Bale's reception was mixed; his performance was considered to be alternately "captivating" or serviceable, but ultimately uninteresting and undermined by portraying an immovable and generally unchanged character who delivers Batman's dialogue in a hoarse, unvarying tone.
 (Note: Attributed to multiple references:) Eckhart's performance was generally well received; reviewers praised his portrayal of Dent as charismatic, and the character's subsequent transformation into a sad, bitter "monster", although Variety considered his subplot the film's weakest.
-(Note: Attributed to multiple references:) Stephen Hunter said the Dent character was underwritten and that Eckhart was incapable of portraying the role as intended.
-Several reviewers regarded Gyllenhaal as an improvement over Holmes, although others said they found difficulty caring about the character and that Gyllenhaal, while more talented than her predecessor, was miscast.
+(Note: Attributed to multiple references:) Stephen Hunter said that the Dent character was underwritten and that Eckhart was incapable of portraying the role as intended.
+Several reviewers regarded Gyllenhaal as an improvement over Holmes, although others said that they found difficulty in caring about the character and that Gyllenhaal, while more talented than her predecessor, was miscast.
 (Note: Attributed to multiple references:) Peter Travers praised Oldman's skill in making a virtuous character interesting and he, among others, described Caine's and Freeman's performances as "effortless".
-Ebert surmised the entire cast provided "powerful" performances that engage the audience, such that "we're surprised how deeply the drama affects us".
+Ebert surmised that the entire cast provided "powerful" performances that engage the audience, such that "we're surprised how deeply the drama affects us".